Thinking in Functions

 We’ll write an OCaml program that maps over a list of integers and adds 3 to each element:

-💡 Note: don’t worry about understanding the syntax of in
+💡 Note: don’t worry about understanding the syntax of

 keyword — for now just pretend it’s like a semicolon in JavaScript.